Table of Contents[Hide][Show]

 Did you know that you can access complimentary wireless high-speed Internet access all of the Disney Parks and water parks?
 This is great since you’ll want to use it to play the Disney Play App while waiting in lines.
 The Wifi seemed to work just fine for running the My Disney Experience and Disney Play App.
 There have been reports of some dead zones but I only experienced issues with the Wifi signal when I was on the rides.

 Take some time to enjoy Disney Springs during your visit to Orlando, Florida.
 You could spend an entire day shopping and eating at Disney Springs.
-You do not have to have a park ticket to visit.
+You do not have to have a park ticket to visit so this slice of Disney magic is free.
+Little kids especially love checking out the giant LEGO sculptures and taking pictures with them.

 Need help planning your Disney trip?
 Get all your questions answered from our Disney Planning & Fun Facebook Group!